-Of course, frozen fruit lasts for a shorter period of time if they are not stored properly.
-But remember, frozen fruit, like a lot of other fruit, usually has a best by date and not a use by date or expiration date.
+Of course, frozen fruit lasts for a shorter period of time if it is not stored properly.
+But remember that frozen fruit, like a lot of other fruit, usually has a best by date and not a use by date or expiration date.
 Because of this distinction, you may safely use frozen fruit to compliment your favorite meals even after the best by date has lapsed.

 Some common traits of bad frozen fruit are a dull color and a frostbitten look.
 There will be a lot of very white colored ice if the fruit has been around too long.
 You could still use the fruit, by putting it in a strainer and running cold water over it, but if there is too much white ice then the fruit will probably taste a little bit worse than nothing (bland).

 Also beware as to whether the ice is on the fruit (OK) or the fruit has been frostbitten.
 If freezer-burned, the actual fruit will appear white and have a slightly different texture.

 There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired.

 How to store Frozen Fruit to extend its shelf life?

 Proper food storage is key to extending the expiration date of food.